"Reading is the gateway skill that makes all other learning possible."

 - Baby Animals

-What Montessori family books are you enjoying right now?
+What books about Africa are you enjoying right now?
+Let us know.

 More Montessori Reading